 It is not easy for some folks to wrap their heads around this multifaith experience.
 Walking in two worlds presents challenges on both sides of my spiritual space.
-Some Christians expect that my identity as Christian, by definition, excludes all other spiritual expression.
+Some Christians expect that my identity as Christian, by definition, excludes all other spiritual expressions.
 They assume that I have “left all of that native stuff behind.”

 When I began to explore and engage Christianity about five years ago, I took great care, and great care was taken with me as the possibility of integrating Christianity with my traditional Indigenous beliefs was revealed.
-I was extremely fortunate to receive extravagant welcome and radical hospitality in my first Christian church, a congregation of the United Church of Christ.
+I was extremely fortunate to receive the extravagant welcome and radical hospitality in my first Christian church, a congregation of the United Church of Christ.